-If you are estranged from your parents, then you understand all too well what this means.
+If you are estranged from family, then you understand all too well what this means.
 It means you don’t talk.

-And there is probably no communication between your parents and your kids either.
+And there is probably no communication going to your kids either.
 That one issue seems to vacillate between estranged families.
 Sometimes the grandkids are left out of the estrangement, sometimes they are not.

 In my case, our estranged relationship meant ” no contact” with anyone, including the kids.

 No gifts, no cards, and no phone calls.

 We just couldn’t figure out how to let our kids see my parents without us being involved.
 Our kids were young at the time, and it would have been awkward.

 Family estrangement is more common than you think.

 Karl Pillemer, a professor of sociology at Cornell University, states that 27% of people live with some kind of family estrangement.
 Sadly, the percentage of adults estranged from family makes up a good bit of this statistic, according to Pillemer.